rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Close Request

-This action this operation allows you to close single or multiple requests.
+This action allows you to close a request.

 ##### Input